-There are three ways you can find out if a Provider or Facility is in the network for this Plan.
+There are several ways you can find out if a Provider or Facility is in the network for this Plan.
 You can also find out where they are located and details about their license or training.

-- Please see your Plan's directory of In-Network Providers at www.anthem.com/cuhealthplan, which lists the Doctors, Providers, and Facilities that participate in this Plan's network. - Call Member Services to ask for a list of Doctors and Providers that participate in this Plan's network, based on specialty and geographic area. - Check with your Doctor or Provider.
+- See your Plan's directory of In-Network Providers at www.anthem.com, which lists the Doctors, Providers, and Facilities that participate in this Plan's network. - Search for a Provider in our mobile app. - Contact Member Services to ask for a list of Doctors and Providers that participate in this Plan's network, based on specialty and geographic area.
+Member Services can help you determine the Provider's name, address, telephone number, professional qualifications, specialty, medical school attended, and board certifications. - · Check with your Doctor or Provider.

 Please note that not all In-Network Providers offer all services.
 For example, some Hospital-based labs are not part of our Reference Lab Network.
-In those cases you will have to go to a lab in our Reference Lab Network to get In-Network benefits.
+In those cases, you will have to go to a lab in our Reference Lab Network to get In-Network benefits.
 Please call Member Services before you get services for more information.

-If you need details about a Provider's license or training, or help choosing a Doctor who is right for you, call the Member Services Member Services telephone number on the back of your Member Identification Card.
+If you need details about a Provider's license or training, or help choosing a Doctor who is right for you, call the Member Services number on the back of your Member Identification Card.
 TTY/TDD services also are available by dialing 711.
 A special operator will get in touch with us to help with your needs.